 The dose for dogs is not the same as the dose for people, so you can’t go by the label.
 It’s best to ask your dog’s vet what the proper dose should be.

-A 50-pound dog would get two 25mg tablets 2-3 times per day.
+- A 50-pound dog would get two 25mg Benadryl tablets 2-3 times per day.

-A 75-pound dog would get three 25mg tablets 2-3 times per day.
+- A 75-pound dog would get three 25mg Benadryl tablets 2-3 times per day.

 I tend to give the lightest dose possible.

 My dog Ace is 65 pounds, so I just give him the dose recommended for a 50-pound dog.
-But this is for itchy skin; Ace doesn’t have noticeable anxiety around noise.
+But this is for itchy skin; Ace doesn’t have noticeable anxiety around thunder or fireworks.